bfarmilo/isoinspector/README.md

 ## Issues List

-* TODO: fork the EBML parser repo and add this in
 1. Allow this to also run the service (Nflx, etc. etc.) by acting as a desktop web Browser (electron).
 Then capture keys etc. to allow replaying. parse-on-the-fly?